laszukdawid/KurSL/README.rst

 KurSL
 =====

-*KurSL* is a mathematical model, which provides explaination for interacting oscillatory patterns.
+*KurSL* is a mathematical model, which provides explanation for interacting oscillatory patterns.
 It is constructed of two components: Kuramoto coupling and Sturm-Liouville eigenvalue equation.
-The first one explains coupling between oscilaltors, and the latter provides a general oscillatory model.
+The first one explains coupling between oscillators, and the latter provides a general oscillatory model.
 More details on the model will be provided at `homepage <https://www.laszukdawid.com>`_.

 Examples
 ========